CDCgov/PASS/README.md

 To use the SGMC Pipeline, you will need the following:

 - Python 3.10.6
-- OpenAI API key.
-- Google Maps API key.
+- Jupyter Notebook

+The following keys are also required at various points in the pipeline.
+Instructions on how to generate each key are included in the notebook file where each one is required:

 - Google Service Account Key
+- OpenAI API key
+- Google Maps API key

 ## Installation options